Salesforce System Design Interview: What the Bar Tests at Each Level

 A Prep Strategy That Actually Works

 Weeks 1-2: Ground yourself in Salesforce's architecture.
 Read the Salesforce architect documentation on multi-tenant design.
-You don't need to become a Salesforce developer.
 Internalize three constraints: shared infrastructure, governor limits, metadata-driven customization.
 Every design answer you give gets filtered through these.
-Skipping this step and hoping the interviewer won't notice is optimistic.

 Weeks 3-4: Cover the core topics.
 Work through message queue design, notification systems, bulk API design, and workflow engine design.
-For each one, build a two-page write-up: components, data model, failure modes, one trade-off at 10x scale.
+For each, build a two-page write-up: components, data model, failure modes, one trade-off at 10x scale.
 You're building a library of solved problems, not memorizing answers.

 Weeks 5-6: Practice the format.
 Do live, timed mock interviews.
 The gap between knowing system design and performing it under a 60-minute clock is larger than most candidates expect.
-Calibrate how long your clarification phase takes, how much depth to go into on any single component, and how to redirect yourself when you've gone too deep on something that won't score you anything.
+Calibrate how long your clarification phase takes and when to redirect yourself off a deep-dive that won't score.

-On the domain gap: if you're coming from a different industry, read the Salesforce Engineering Blog and the Trailhead system design module.
+If you're coming from a different industry, read the Salesforce Engineering Blog.
 The goal isn't fluency in Salesforce features.
 Get one or two real examples of multi-tenant design patterns you can reference naturally in the conversation.
 Interviewers can tell when someone is faking domain familiarity.
 Don't fake it.

 If your system design communication is rough, SpaceComplexity runs voice-based mock interviews with rubric scoring across all four dimensions, including the trade-off discussion that tends to be the thin line between SMTS and LMTS offers at Salesforce.